-Add-Drop
+Add/Drop

-Deadlines for adding and dropping courses are listed in the section titled "Graduate Programs 2021 - 2022 Academic Calendar" of this bulletin.
+Deadlines for adding and dropping courses are listed in the section titled "Graduate Programs 2025 - 2026 Academic Calendar" of this bulletin.

 A course may be added during the first week of a regular term.
-A course may be dropped without a grade for a period of two weeks.
+A course may be dropped without a grade for a period of 10 calendar days.
+Students enrolled in a Thursday evening course will be allowed to drop a course through 11:59 pm of the second Thursday (11th calendar day) of the term.
 Students will not be permitted to add or drop courses without permission.
-Students must email the Assistant Director of Graduate Programs by 5:00p.m. of the deadline to add or drop.
+Students must email the Assistant Director of Graduate Programs by 11:59 p.m. of the deadline to add or drop.